WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/README.md

 Backward compatibility guarantee only applies to the production packages as updates happen through WordPress upgrades.

- Production packages use the `wp` global variable to provide APIs to third-party developpers.
+Production packages use the `wp` global variable to provide APIs to third-party developers.
 These APIs can be JavaScript functions, variables and React components.

 ### How to guarantee backward compatibility for a JavaScript function